wiliamsouza/echod/README.md

 }

 with Mock(expectation) as client:
-    # The mock URL is available to use
+    # The URL for the mock
     client.mock_url  # 'http://127.0.0.1:9876/mock/fbf01f94169640de9e585fe5e30a0958/'

     # This method will make a request to the mock